-Whether you have a traditional beverage dispense method or self-pour, it’s always a good thing to keep your customers engaged and sticking around longer.
+Whether you have a traditional beverage dispense method or self-pour, it’s always a good thing to keep your customers engaged and so they stick around longer.
 So, what’s a great way to make that happen?
 Well, how about some games?

-Without further ado, we’ve got a great list of 25 games, big and small, that are sure to spice up your establishment with some fun reasons to hang around outside of the great drink selection you’re already offering.
+Without further ado, we’ve got a great list of 26 games, big and small, that are sure to spice up your establishment and give guests some fun reasons to hang around (outside of the great drink selection you’re already offering).

 Easy Setup Games